mjrister/VkTF/CONTRIBUTING.md

 ## Pre-commit

 This project uses [pre-commit](https://pre-commit.com) to integrate essential [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that will validate project requirements prior to checking in.
-After following the installation instructions, run `pre-commit install` from the root directory which enable pre-commit hooks defined in [.pre-commit-config.yaml](.pre-commit-config.yaml).
+After following the installation instructions, run `pre-commit install` from the root directory which enables pre-commit hooks defined in [.pre-commit-config.yaml](.pre-commit-config.yaml).

 ## Code Style